lupyuen/nuttx-tinyemu/README.md

   // End of Testing
 ```

+_Does it work?_

-And NuttX prints correctly to TinyEMU's VirtIO Console yay!
+Yep NuttX prints correctly to TinyEMU's VirtIO Console yay!

 [__Demo of NuttX on TinyEMU: lupyuen.github.io/nuttx-tinyemu__](https://lupyuen.github.io/nuttx-tinyemu/)